inBeat/inbeat-website/content/articles/finding-instagram-influencers-free.md

 If you’re looking for locally relevant Instagramers, you can use https://displaypurposes.com/map tool to find location relevant hashtags.
 You should be able to find top locations for a region within these hashtags.

-As with the earlier section, view the Instagramers following.
+Make sure to check the Instagramer's following as we did earlier.
 Influencers from a location cluster and follow each other.

 ### Browsing their following